 For more information on interest on no-TFN tax offset, go to ato.gov.au and search for 'No tax file number (TFN) contributions'.
 An online calculator is also available to assist you with the calculation of the interest.
-You can find an example of how to calculate the interest in the Fund income tax return instructions 2011.
+You can find an example of how to calculate the interest in the Fund income tax return instructions 2012.

-Do not include at Z those credits included at D Foreign income tax offset in the Calculation statement.
-Also, do not include at Z any amounts that relate to PAYG instalments.
-Include these at T PAYG instalments raised.
+Do not include at H7 those credits included at item 21 label J Foreign income tax offset in the Calculation statement.
+Also, do not include at H7 any amounts that relate to PAYG instalments.
+Include these at K PAYG instalments raised.